Dragonmystic707/exalted-reincarnated/docs/System/Charms.md

 Craft), with a +2 dice advantage to study other objects to recognize it as the crafter’s work, and not a forgery.

-If this current object they are studying is in *fact* a forgery, the difficulty to recognize this fact is lowered by 1.
+If this current object they are studying is in *fact* a forgery, difficulty to recognize this fact is lowered by 1.

 ### Deftly Applied Tools